tiepdotme/samwize.com/_posts/2017-08-06-how-oracle-screwed-me-with-an-underscore.markdown

 ## Lack of knowledge on the issue

-Our account manager and a couple of customer support officers did not know about the `_` issue, until it escalates to their developer.
+Our account manager and a couple of customer support officers did not know about the `_` issue, until it escalated to their developer.

 It could mean: